jackaudio/jack-router/macOS/docs/JackRouter-AudioServerPlugin.md

 - as usual in the JACK model, each client has a RT thread, and each client has an input synchronisation primitive (for instance a mach semaphore).
 At a given time, the clients are connected to form a graph.
 The data dependencies in the graph will establish an activation order: at each audio cycle the A client will be activated first by the **JACK Server Input** , then A will run and activate B, then B will run and activate C, then C will run and activate **JACK Server Output**

 - the **JackRouter** driver (using the AudioServerPlugin model) is a **coreaudiod** subprocess.
-It is a unique process that accessed by all CoreAudio clients that will use it (like A and B in this example):
+It is a unique process accessed by all CoreAudio clients that will use it (like A and B in this example):

   - the HAL allocates and starts the RT thread for each A and B client.
   - the **JACK server Input** HAL audio callback is triggered and copy the input audio buffers to the graph shared memory
   - the RT thread for A would block on A input semaphore, allocated by the JACK client proxy running in the **JackRouter** process.
   - when A input semaphore is activated by the **JACK server Input**, the audio cycle for A  starts: input buffers from JACK graph (located in shared memory) are copied into the provided buffer.
 The A IO callback is run, then generated output buffers are copied in the JACK graph.
 The B input semaphore is signaled to transfer graph activation to B client, and audio cycle for A is now finished.
-  - same logic for B client, which finally signal the C input semaphore.
+  - same logic for B client, which finally signals the C input semaphore.
   - when finished, C clients activates the **JACK server** **Output** which copy the output buffers and returns from the HAL audio callback, and the global JACK server cycle is finished.
   - Blocking/resuming a separated thread can be done using JACK non-callback API (see https://jackaudio.org/api/group__NonCallbackAPI.html) in particular **jack_cycle_wait/jack_cycle_signal** functions.

 -  at each audio cycle, **the JackRouter HAL thread for each client is driven by two activation primitives:** a timer that unlocks the thread at regular interval (the buffer duration) and the JACK input synchronisation primitive.
 The thread may have to be suspended/resumed twice per cycle. **Could we fake a smaller buffer duration to be sure that the tread is always preferably blocked on the JACK input synchronisation primitive** ?